 Back up to a computer

-Having a local backup is always a good idea, as it means you at least know that you have a copy that you control, rather than trusting to the all-powerful cloud.
+Having a local backup is always a good idea, as it means you've got a copy you control, rather than trusting to the all-powerful cloud.

-Making a local backup is very easy thanks to iTunes.
+Making a local backup is very easy thanks to iTunes. (iTunes will be retired in macOS Catalina; here's how to use Finder instead.)
 Years ago you would have regularly plugged your iPhone into your PC to sync music, but with the advent of iTunes Match it's fallen a little out of favour. iTunes remains a useful piece of software, though, and will give you a complete backup in a matter of minutes.

 First off, plug the iPhone into your Mac or PC.
 In the top lefthand corner, under the play controls, you'll see a little icon of a phone: click this and you'll be taken to the menu for your device.
 If you ensure that Summary is selected in the lefthand column, you'll now have three boxes in the main pane, the middle of which is entitled Backups.